A woman holding a wad of money

 So, set aside a small but consistent portion of your income from every paycheck to begin your savings habit.
 Hint: It takes close to three months to form a lasting habit, so be on your guard during the first 90 days while you work your budget and pay yourself first.

 The concept of paying yourself is far from new.
-In fact, it’s a must often touted by financial gurus and planners, as well as top money experts.
+In fact, it’s a must often touted by financial planners, as well as other top money experts.
 But that doesn’t mean putting it into practice comes naturally.

 Yes, you have bills to cover, food to buy, gas to fill your vehicle with, and much more.
 But you’ll constantly struggle to get ahead if you fail to pay yourself first — even if it’s only a few bucks per check.